Azure/azure-sdk-for-js/sdk/communication/communication-recipient-verification/README.md

 ## Usage

-The following sections provide code snippets that cover some of the common tasks using the Azure Communication Services Verified Recipient Client.
+The following sections provide code snippets that cover some of the common tasks using the Azure Communication Services Recipient Verification Client.
 The scenarios that are covered here consist of:

 - [Request phone number verification code](#request-phone-number-verification-code)
 - [Verify phone number](#verify-phone-number)